-It is a major plot point, with The Reveal that he was actually dismissed from the hospital because his immune system kicked in when he was 4.
+It acts as a major plot point, with The Reveal that he was actually dismissed from the hospital because his immune system kicked in when he was 4.
 She'd kept him in the bubble for at least fourteen years because she was afraid of what the world would do to her innocent baby boy.

 Demonstrated in her bedtime stories:

 Mrs. Livingston: ...and the prince climbed up Rapunzel's hair to the top of the tower and said, "Come with me, and we'll live happily ever after."
 Then Rapunzel left her plastic bubble and died.
 The end.